fourTheorem/lambda-datasci-perf/README.md

 2. Stripping non-essential parts of packages before deployment.
 This includes stripping debug symbols from shared libraries (`.so`), removing unit tests and documentation, and removing the `.pyc` precompiled bytecode
 3. Using Lambda Layers for these dependencies.
 Layers still count towards the restrictive 250MB limit, but layer providers can handle the stripping and minimisation of packages so you don't have to.

-Common concerns about these approaches include assumptions about the releative cold start overhead of each one.
+Common concerns about these approaches include assumptions about the relative cold start overhead of each one.
 The CDK project in this repository is designed to compare this for each approach using a realistic workload.

 ## Pros and Cons of various packaging approach